 RECORD ACCESS PROCEDURES:

-All other requests for access may be made by writing to the System Manager named above.
-The envelope and letter should be clearly marked “Privacy Act Request.”
-The request should include a general description of the records sought and must include the requester's full name, current address, and place and date of birth.
+All requests for access to records must be in writing and should be mailed to the Justice Management Division, ATTN: FOIA Contact, Robert F. Kennedy Department of Justice Building, Room 1111, 950 Pennsylvania Avenue NW, Washington, DC 20530, sent by facsimile to (202) 616-6695, or emailed to JMDFOIA@usdoj.gov.
+The envelope and letter should be clearly marked “Privacy Act Access Request.”
+The request must describe the records sought in sufficient detail to enable Department personnel to locate them with a reasonable amount of effort.
+The request must include a general description of the records sought and must include the requester's full name, current address, and date and place of birth.
 The request must be signed and either notarized or submitted under penalty of perjury.
-A determination of whether a record may be accessed will be made after a request is received.

-Although no specific form is required, you may obtain forms for this purpose from the FOIA/PA Mail Referral Unit, Justice Management Division, United States Department of Justice, 950 Pennsylvania Avenue, NW., Washington, DC 20530-0001, or on the Department of Justice Web site at http://www.usdoj.gov/04foia/att_d.htm.
+Although no specific form is required, requesters may obtain sample request forms from the FOIA/Privacy Act Mail Referral Unit, United States Department of Justice, 950 Pennsylvania Avenue NW, Washington, DC 20530, or on the Department of Justice website: https://www.justice.gov/oip/oip-request.html.

 CONTESTING RECORD PROCEDURES: